SiloReed/EC2RunSchedule/README.md

 #### Description

-Gets the run schedule for a given Azure RM instance.
+Gets the run schedule for a given EC2 instance.

 #### Examples